JoshDoody/joshdoody.github.io/_posts/2016-06-02-five-salary-negotiation-tactics-everyone-can-use-to-negotiate-starting-salary.md

 author: josh
 last_modified_at: 2018-11-28
 ---
 Salary negotiation doesn't have to be intimidating.
-[Fearless Salary Negotiation](/get-started/) is a deep dive into the strategy and tactics of successful salary negotiation, but what if you don't have time for a deep dive?
+Our complete [salary negotiation guide](/salary-negotiation-guide/) is a deep dive into the strategy and tactics of successful salary negotiation, but what if you don't have time for a deep dive?

 Here is a short summary of five salary negotiation tips to negotiate your starting salary.
 I'll just share each tip and a quick description so you can use these tips right away if you need them.